rcfdtools/R.SAWB/README.md

 ## Pending tasks

+* Gif and video animation for temporal map data
 * General statistics over the data source file .nc and the study zone
-* Gift and video animation for temporal map data
 * Merge atmospheric basin shapefiles into a unique shapefile
 * Plot title with datasource information
 * Log record separators in console